awsdocs/aws-net-developer-guide/doc_source/csharp_keyspaces_code_examples.md

 ### Get started with keyspaces and tables<a name="keyspaces_Scenario_GetStartedKeyspaces_csharp_topic"></a>

 The following code example shows how to:
-+ Create a keyspace\.
-+ Create a table in the keyspace\.
-The table is configured with a schema to hold movie data and has point\-in\-time recovery enabled\.
++ Create a keyspace and table\.
+The table schema holds movie data and has point\-in\-time recovery enabled\.
-+ Connect to the keyspace with a connection secured by TLS and authenticated with Signature V4 \(SigV4\)\.
++ Connect to the keyspace using a secure TLS connection with SigV4 authentication\.
-+ Query the table by adding, retrieving, and updating movie data\.
++ Query the table\.
+Add, retrieve, and update movie data\.
-+ Update the table by adding a column to track watched movies\.
++ Update the table\.
+Add a column to track watched movies\.
-+ Restore the table to a previous point in time\.
++ Restore the table to its previous state and clean up resources\.
-+ Delete the table and keyspace\.

 **AWS SDK for \.NET**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/Keyspaces#code-examples)\.